inokawa/remark-slate-transformer/README.md

 ## Contribute

-All contributions are welcome!
+All contributions are welcome.
-If you have any feature requests or improvements, please create a [issue](https://github.com/inokawa/remark-slate-transformer/issues) or [PR](https://github.com/inokawa/remark-slate-transformer/pulls).
+If you find a problem, feel free to create an [issue](https://github.com/inokawa/remark-slate-transformer/issues) or a [PR](https://github.com/inokawa/remark-slate-transformer/pulls).

 ### Making a Pull Request